mkschleg/hugo-website-source/content/braindump/model_based_rl.md

 ### Non-stationarity {#non-stationarity}

 When the graph of the mdp change over time.
 This can be changes in the transition dynamics or in the reward function.
-If the agent trusts its model when the environment changes this could lead to the agent learning wrong policies (see (<a href="#citeproc_bib_item_16">Sutton and Barto 2018</a>) section 8).
+If the agent trusts its model when the environment changes this could lead to the agent learning wrong policies (see (<a href="#citeproc_bib_item_16">Sutton and Barto 2018</a>) chapter 8).

 ### Multi-step prediction {#multi-step-prediction}